szuryuu/szuryuu/README.md

 **Hi there, I'm Shafwan Ilham Dzaky**

-I am currently focusing on three areas FullStack web development, DevOps, and cybersecurity.
+I am currently focusing on three areas: FullStack web development, DevOps, and CyberSecurity.
 I am interested in these fields because they are closely connected and allow me to understand how applications are built, deployed, and secured end to end.
 By learning all three, I can design systems that are not only functional, but also scalable, reliable, and secure.

 <br>